Community Engagement Grants

 The funding to support this activity has come from the Queen Mary’s Higher Education Innovation Fund (HEIF) allocation, which has been awarded by UKRI to specifically support and develop knowledge exchange activities between the University and the wider world.
 For more information on how HEIF is allocated and the activities it supports, please refer to the UKRI website.

-Full information on the criteria of the scheme can be found in our Small Grants Application Guidance 2019-2020 [PDF 531KB] document.
+Full information on the criteria of the scheme can be found in our Small Grants Guidance 2020-21 [PDF 182KB] document.

 All applications to the Community Engagement category must meet the following criteria:

 - There is a clear commitment to collaborate with community organisations to shape and deliver the activities